-In the event that a liable party causes an injury, (whether a person, company, or organization), working with a personal injury lawyer is beneficial.
+In the event that a liable party causes an injury (whether that be a person, company, or organization), working with a personal injury lawyer is beneficial.
 They have the experience to take these cases and offer their clients the best chance to receive compensation for their injuries.

 When Do I Need to Call a Denver Personal Injury Attorney?

 Knowing exactly what to do after a personal injury accident can be confusing.
 Many people will wonder: is it worth it to hire a personal injury attorney?
-If you’re involved in a car accident, for example, you may not always need to call on the services of a personal injury law firm.
-If there are no injuries and liability is clear, you may not need to call a car accident attorney.
-An example might be a simple “fender bender” collision that led to minimal damages to either vehicle.
-Receiving an official police report at the scene of the accident is an effective way to determine liability from an objective third party.
+If you’re involved in a car accident, for example, you may not need a personal injury lawyer for the car accident if there are no injuries and liability is clear.
+These include simple “fender bender” collisions, though receiving an official police report at the scene of the accident is an effective way to determine liability from an objective third party.

-However, this isn’t always the case.
-In many personal injury accidents, expensive damages or injuries may occur that quickly become expensive.
+However, there are many personal injury accidents, expensive damages, or injuries that occur that quickly become expensive.
 Additionally, liability isn’t clear in many accidents, and your insurance company might dispute the claim.
-In these moments, you’ll need to call a Denver personal injury attorney.
+In these moments, you need to call a Denver personal injury attorney.